madmous/Kata/StringCalculator/README.md

 ## Objects

-### Create default objects and use the spread operator to override values
+### Create default objects and use the spread operator to override values (beware sm)

 **Bad:**
 ```javascript